 Second, the movie is more vivid than the book.

-First, the long time friendship is very precious.
+First, long-time friendship is very precious.

-Second, getting alone with some people that we do not like can improve our tolerance ability
+Second, getting alone with some people that we do not like can improve our tolerance .

 Tolerance is a very important ability.
 Long-time friends are closer with us than other friends.
-Thus some behaves of them are more harmful.
-And to bear those behaves need more tolerance.
+Thus some behaviers of them are more harmful.
+And to bear those behaviers need more tolerance.